-When you press a Control Strip control, you see a menu you can use to make changes.
+When you click a Control Strip item, you see a menu you can use to make changes.
 You can change the font and size of items in the menu.
 Follow these steps:

-- Choose Control Panels from the Apple () menu. - Double-click the Control Strip icon to open it.
+- 1 Choose Control Panels from the Apple () menu. - 2 Double-click the Control Strip icon to open it.